FAQ • Frequently asked questions

 DO TRANS PEOPLE NEED THERAPY?

-SHORT ANSWER: Most trans people do not need or want mental health intervention beyond the psychological consultation physicians require before providing medical support.
+SHORT ANSWER: Most trans people do not need or want mental health intervention beyond the psychological consultation some physicians require before providing medical support.

 However, there are many reasons why transgender people may wish to seek mental health counseling or therapy.

 - Support During Transition -- Taking the steps of social and medical transition can be scary and can cause a great deal of anxiety and confusion.
 Having a trained professional to talk through these feelings; to help weigh the pros and cons of the many decisions that must be made; to help make plans; and to provide support to carry them out can be an important part of a successful transition and a happier life.
-Many transgender people find it useful to get psychological counseling to help deal with the repercussions of stigma and discrimination that may come during and after transition.
+Many transgender people find it useful to get psychological counseling to help them deal with the repercussions of stigma and discrimination that may come during and after transition.

-- Gender Dysphoria -- "Gender dysphoria" (an emotional state marked by anxiety, depression, and restlessness) is the official psychiatric term for the distress transgender people may feel when coping with transphobia in others and when thinking about the fact that their sex does not match their gender.
+- Gender Dysphoria -- "Gender dysphoria" (an emotional state of distress marked by anxiety, depression, and restlessness) is the official psychiatric term for the distress transgender people may feel when coping with transphobia and when thinking about the fact that their sex does not match their gender.
 Gender Dysphoria, as a diagnosis, is controversial in transgender communities because it implies that being transgender is a mental illness rather than a normal variation in human beings.
 On the other hand, since a formal diagnosis is generally required in order to have any kind of medical support paid for by insurance, it does provide access to medical care for some people who wouldn’t ordinarily be able to pay for it.
 Nevertheless, for many trans people, gender dysphoria is very real and can cause serious problems.
 Culturally competent therapy to work through these thoughts and feelings has proven to be beneficial for many people.

 - Mental Health Challenges -- Trans people are just like everybody else, which means that they can have addictions and/or mental illness.
 Sometimes the stresses of dealing with gender dysphoria and the pressures of daily living to which trans people are often exposed can make existing symptoms of mental illness and/or addiction worse.
 It is already well-established that transgenderism is not a mental illness.
 As medical and psychiatric providers become better trained, they are also correctly recognizing that neither is transgenderism a symptom of mental illness.